mano8/kalliope_neuron_ambient_sound/README.md

 ## Fifo
 Fifo file is used here, to control mplayer.
 If you added your own to mplayer conf you can use your own.
-By default it is created in this neuron path depending where you install this neuron. -> 'fifo_file_path'
+By default it is created in this neuron path depending where you have installed. -> fifo_file_path = "music-control"

 By changing fifo_file_path variable with your absolute path.